-All AHCCCS members eligible for services covered under this contract have a choice of available contractors.
-Information about these contractors will be given to each applicant during the application process for AHCCCS benefits.
-If there is only one contractor available for the applicant's Geographic Service Area, no choice is offered as long as the contractor offers the member a choice of PCPs.
-Members, who do not choose prior to AHCCCSA being notified of their eligibility, are automatically assigned to a contractor based on family continuity or the auto-assignment algorithm.
-Once assigned, AHCCCS sends a choice notice to the member and gives them 16 days to choose a different contractor from the auto-assigned contractor.
+All AHCCCS members eligible for services covered under this contract have a choice of available Contractors.
+Information about these Contractors will be given to each applicant during the application process for AHCCCS benefits.
+If there is only one Contractor available for the applicant's Geographic Service Area, no choice is offered as long as the Contractor offers the member a choice of PCPs.
+Members who do not choose a Contractor prior to AHCCCS being notified of their eligibility are automatically assigned to a Contractor based on family continuity or the auto-assignment algorithm.
+Once assigned, AHCCCS sends a Freedom of Choice notice to the member and gives them 30 days to choose a different Contractor from the auto-assigned Contractor.
 See Section D, Paragraph 6, Auto-Assignment Algorithm, for further explanation.

-The Contractor will share with AHCCCSA the cost of providing information about the acute care contractors to potential members and to those eligible for annual enrollment choice.
+The Contractor will share with AHCCCS the cost of providing information about the Acute Care Contractors to potential members and to those eligible for annual enrollment choice.

 Exceptions to the above enrollment policies for Title XIX members include previously enrolled members who have been disenrolled for less than 90 days.
 These members will be automatically enrolled with the same Contractor, if still available.
-Members who have less than 30 days of continued eligibility will not be enrolled with a Contractor, but will be placed on Fee for Service.
-FES members are not enrolled with a contractor.
-Women, who become eligible for the Family Planning Services Extension Program, will remain assigned to their current contractor.
-Some specialty groups will also be FFS, such as persons approved only for the inpatient hospital stay.
-These are inmates who are temporarily residing in a hospital.
+Women who become eligible for the Family Planning Services Extension Program, will remain assigned to their current Contractor.

-The effective date of enrollment for a new Title XIX member with the Contractor is the day AHCCCSA takes the enrollment action, generally the day prior to the date the Contractor receives notification from AHCCCSA via the daily roster.
-However, the Contractor is responsible for payment of medically necessary covered services retroactive to the member's beginning date of eligibility.
+The effective date of enrollment for a new Title XIX member with the Contractor is the day AHCCCS takes the enrollment action.
+The Contractor is responsible for payment of medically necessary covered services retroactive to the member's beginning date of eligibility, as reflected in PMMIS.

-KidsCare members must select a contractor prior to being determined eligible and therefore, will not be auto-assigned.
-If the HIFA parent does not choose, they will be enrolled with their child's contractor following the enrollment rules set forth in R9-31-1719.
-When a member is transferred from Title XIX to Title XXI and has not made a contractor choice for Title XXI, the member will remain with their current contractor and a choice notice will be sent to the member.
-The member may then change plans no later than 16 days from the date the choice notice is sent.
+SSDI-Temporary Medical Coverage and KidsCare Title XXI members must select a Contractor prior to being determined eligible, and therefore will not be auto-assigned.
+HIFA parents who do not choose a Contractor will be enrolled with their child's Contractor following the enrollment rules set forth in R9-31-1719.

+When a member is transferred from Title XIX to Title XXI and has not made a Contractor choice for Title XXI, the member will remain with his/her current Contractor and a Freedom of Choice notice will be sent to the member.
+The member may then change plans no later than 30 days from the date the Freedom of Choice notice is sent.

-The effective date of enrollment for a Title XXI member, including HIFA parents, will be the first day of the month following notification to the contractor, with few exceptions.
+The effective date of enrollment for a Title XXI member (including HIFA parents) and SSDI-Temporary Medical Coverage members will be the first day of the month following notification to the Contractor.
+In the event that eligibility is determined on or after the 25th day of the month, eligibility will begin on the 1st day of the second month following the determination.

-Prior Period Coverage: AHCCCS provides prior period coverage for the period of time, prior to the Title XIX member's enrollment, during which a member is eligible for covered services.
-The time frame is from the effective date of eligibility to the day a member is enrolled with the Contractor.
+Prior Period Coverage: AHCCCS provides prior period coverage for the period of time prior to the Title XIX member's enrollment during which the member is eligible for covered services.
+The time frame is from the effective date of eligibility to the day the member is enrolled with the Contractor.
 The Contractor receives notification from the Administration of the member's enrollment.
-The Contractor is responsible for payment of all claims for medically necessary covered services provided to members during prior period coverage.
-This may include services provided prior to the contract year (See Section D, Paragraph 53, Compensation, for a description of the Contractor's reimbursement from AHCCCSA for this eligibility time period.)
+The Contractor is responsible for payment of all claims for medically necessary covered services, including all behavioral health services, provided to members during prior period coverage.
+This may include services provided prior to the contract year (See Section D, Paragraph 53, Compensation, for a description of the Contractor's reimbursement from AHCCCS for this eligibility time period).